LeBaronDeCharlus/blog/content/cv.md

 #######################
 > aboutme()
     Hello !
-    I'm a nice guy (that's what my mother says) who likes to learn from others and help make the world a better place.
+    I\'m a nice guy (that\'s what my mother says) who likes to learn from others and help make the world a better place.
     I like to feel useful and participate in making people happy.
-    Important thing to know, I'm always smiling.
+    Important thing to know, I\'m always smiling.

     I have been working in the IT world for over ten years now.
 What great human and technical adventures!
     I have worked for large groups, small structures, startups, with people living less than a kilometre from my home… and on other continents!